War3Evo/War3Source-EVO/README.md

 SourcePawn fixes are submitted as pull requests via Github.
 For SQL only fixes, open a ticket; if a bug report exists for the bug, post on an existing ticket.

+## Contributor Rules

+* Keep the very first comment on top of file
+* If you want to delete certain comments, it must be approved.
+* TABS are required.
+* Any major changes, must be approved.

 ## Copyright

 License: GPL 3.0